This page needs JavaScript activated to work.

 Read more

 Hopkins has developed a reputation for his work in contemporary operas by celebrated American composers, creating leading roles for the world premieres of new works both in the US and Europe.
-Recent original roles have included Niccolò Machiavelli in the premiere of Mohammed Fairouz and David Ignatius The New Prince in his company debut at the Dutch National Opera in Amsterdam; Harry Bailey in Jake Heggie and Gene Scheer It’s a Wonderful Life at Houston Grand Opera and in his debut at San Francisco Opera; and creating the role of Orpheus in the world premiere of Matthew Aucoin and Sarah Ruhl Eurydice at Los Angeles Opera, which he also performed at The Metropolitan Opera including a worldwide simulcast as part of The MET’s Live in HD series.
+Recent original roles have included Orpheus in the world premiere of Matthew Aucoin and Sarah Ruhl’s Eurydice for Los Angeles Opera, which he also performed at The Metropolitan Opera including a worldwide simulcast for The Met’s Live in HD series; and Niccolò Machiavelli in the premiere of Mohammed Fairouz and David Ignatius’s The New Prince in his company debut for Dutch National Opera in Amsterdam.

 Performances